World War II-scale climate mobilization

 "We Can Do It!", by J. Howard Miller, depicts the allegorical American WW2 female icon Rosie the Riveter.
 The image encapsulates the language and attitude of public information campaigns that would be part of a WW2-scale climate mobilization.

-A climate mobilization is a policy approach to the climate emergency that takes inspiration from policies utilized during the World War 2 (WW2) home front economic and social mobilizations of Allied forces, particularly from Western anglophone countries, to rapidly restructure economies and align consumption around the societal goal of defeating fascism.
+A climate mobilization is an environmental policy approach to the climate emergency that takes inspiration from policies utilized during the World War 2 (WW2) home front economic and social mobilizations of Allied forces, particularly from Western anglophone countries, to rapidly restructure economies and align consumption around the societal goal of defeating fascism.

 Calls for climate mobilization approaches came in response to the perceived inability of conventional climate policy approaches to draw down emissions at the speed and scale necessary to limit the risks of locking in the worst impacts of climate change.
 Proponents argue that the level of mobilization and policy action required to face the climate crisis is on a scale not seen since WW2.